 If you have been the victim of sexual assault, know that you do not have to go through this alone.
 Even if you do not wish to press criminal charges, or you no longer can, you still have options for compensation, and a California personal injury lawyer can help.

-At Willoughby Brod, LLP, we want to help survivors hold liable parties responsible and make them pay for what they have done.
+At the Brod Law Firm, we want to help survivors hold liable parties responsible and make them pay for what they have done.
 A person will typically suffer with mental anguish and emotional distress for years after a sexual assault incident, and there is compensation available that can help pay for expenses associated with this trauma.
 If you want help with your sexual assault case, contact us at (800) 427-7020 for your free consultation to learn about the many options you still have.